Joban-Bhangu77/Python-AI-PortfolioLab/Day19_Error_Handling/README.md

     ├── Day19_Code.jpg
     └── Day19_Output.jpg

-    🎯 What I Learned Today:
+🎯 What I Learned Today
+💎 Key Takeaways

-💎 What Python exceptions are
+◆ What exceptions are and why they occur

-💎 Why programs crash and how to prevent it

-💎 How try, except, else, and finally work together
+◆ How to use try, except, else, and finally effectively ◆ How to prevent your code from crashing

-💎 How to catch specific error types
+◆ How to catch multiple error types

-💎 How to write user-friendly and safe programs
+◆ How to build user-friendly and safe programs

-💎 How to build a practical mini-project using error handling
+◆ How structured error handling helps real-world applications

-💎 How production-level code handles unexpected failures

-🏁 Conclusion:
+🏁 Conclusion

-Day 19 strengthened your foundation in writing stable, crash-proof applications.
-With strong error-handling skills, you are now prepared to move into more advanced Python concepts such as:

-💎 File handling

-💎 Working with APIs

-💎 Data validation

-💎 Exception classes

-💎 Logging and debugging
+Day 19 elevates your Python skillset by teaching you how to write safe, stable, and professional-grade code.
+With error handling, you now understand how to manage unexpected user behavior, avoid crashes, and keep your applications running smoothly.